Printy-Studios/mini-task/dev-docs/user-flows.md

 ## minitask new

 `minitask new` lets the user create a new issue.
 The command can be passed an optional positional `name` argument and optional flag args such as `--description`, `--tags` etc. If the `name` parameter is specifed, the task gets created directly according to the passed arguments.
 If the `name` parameter is not specified, an interactive issue creator is launched in the console.
+After creating the task, it will be output to the console

 ### Interactive issue creator